MatchaMyu/MatchaMyu/README.md

 - Deepen Python & SQL integration
 - Create a portfolio-ready GitHub Pages site
 - Train a GPT model on my own fiction
-- Prepare for a career in Japan or the UK in data science
+- Prepare for a career either in AI, healthcare, or both.

 - 📫 How to reach me: